Set your heart on medical or dental school?

 Timing statistics let you compare your time-per-question with the average Medify user.

 If the time pressure becomes too much during your practice sessions, only answer 80% of the questions in a section and guess the remaining 20%.
-There’s no negative marking or penalty for wrong questions in the UCAT ANZ.
+There’s no negative marking or penalty for wrong questions in the UCAT.

-This gives you extra time on the questions you are focusing on, which means you have a better chance of getting them right.
+This gives you extra time for the questions you're focusing on, which means you have a better chance of getting them right.
 Getting 80% of the questions right will still get you a really high score.

 For example, if you’re struggling with Verbal Reasoning, attempt only 35 questions, as this will afford you 36 seconds per question rather than 28 seconds.

 Try doing 100% of the questions and then 80% to see what difference it makes to your score.